 Ready-made puff pastry makes this onion tarte tatin even easier to prepare.
 It’s healthy too – as onions are naturally sweet.
 So there’s no need to add any sugar or honey; the onions caramelise themselves!

-Chèvre goat’s cheese is hidden under the onions before hitting the crispy puff pastry.
-The flavours are divine in this easy Onion Tarte Tatin – especially with a touch of fresh rosemary and toasted walnuts sprinkled on top, almost as an afterthought.
+Chèvre goat's cheese is hidden under the caramelised onions before hitting the tart's crispy puff pastry.
+The flavours are divine in this easy Onion Tarte Tatin - especially with a touch of fresh rosemary and toasted walnuts sprinkled on top, almost as an afterthought.

 I took inspiration for the accompanying flavours in this recipe from the classic French salade de chèvre chaud (warm goat's cheese salad).
-For those of you not keen on goat’s cheese, however, you can replace the cheese with Comté, Emmental or your own favourite cheese – or omit the cheese entirely.
+For those of you not keen on goat's cheese, however, you can replace the cheese with Comté, Emmental or your own favourite cheese - or omit the cheese entirely.

 Story of the Tarte Tatin

 Stéphanie and Caroline Tatin came up with this irresistible dessert quite by accident at the end of the 19th century while running their hotel/restaurant in the French Sologne region, south of Paris.
 The story goes that, as the apples were caramelising in sugar and butter in the oven for their tarte solognote, they either realised they’d forgotten the pastry or that they'd burned the apples, so they simply plopped the pastry on top, baked then flipped the tart upside down, et voilà.

 Onions are naturally sweet: they contain 10% sugar, which is good news for making an onion tarte tatin.
-So there’s no need for making any caramel or adding any sugar.
-Cooking the onions slowly first means they caramelise themselves without the sugar.
+So it's extra easy: there's no need for making any caramel or adding any sugar.
+Cooking the onions slowly first means they caramelise themselves without any sugar.

 If you do have a sweet tooth, however, you could add a touch of balsamic vinegar.
 This adds a bit of acidity and extra rich colour, although I personally feel it's not needed.